gnulnx/anouman/README.md

     10.0.1.12   www.example.com   example.com

-If everything works as expected you should be able to point your browser to the
+If everything works as expected you should be able to point your browser to the ip address of your virtual machine